3 Ways to Become an ACH PayFac

 Pros: Established platform.
 Tons of experience.

 Cons: Significant undertaking involving due diligence, compliance and costs.
-Typically must be a full blown credit card and ACH Payfac.
-Will need staffing and ongoing compliance.
+You must be a full blown credit card and ACH Payfac.
+There will be an ongoing need for staffing and compliance.

 2-Partner with an ACH platform that offers slick API’s and the ability to onboard easily.
 An example would be Dwolla.